LUAK-leuven/luak-website/content/info/become_a_member.md

 ---
-title: "Become a member"
+title: Become a member
-description: "advanteges and how to become a member"
+description: advanteges and how to become a member
 ---

 Becoming a member of the LUAK is easy!